Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Omitted Details for Experiments

-In Section~\ref{sec:experiment}, we summarize the results of the synthetic experiments, and here in Table~\ref{tab:synthetic}, we present their numerical results.
-Overall, the Accous surpasses almost all other methods in the four shift patterns.
-Compared with the contenders that estimate weights for each round, our proposed method achieves a lower average error.
-The general domain adaptation method DANN is also inferior in the online setting due to limited amounts of data at each round, making it hard to learn a good representation.
+In Section~\ref{sec:experiments-synthetic} we summarize the results of the synthetic experiments, and here in Table~\ref{tab:synthetic}, we supplement their detailed numerical results.
+Overall, Accous outperforms almost all other methods in the four shift patterns.
+Compared to the competitors that use only one round of online data, our proposed method achieves a lower average error.
+The general domain adaptation method DANN is also inferior in the online setting due to the limited amount of data per round, which makes it difficult to learn a good representation.
 The proposed Accous algorithm also outperforms the OLRE algorithm, which reuses all historical data.
-The above evidence indicates the necessity of reusing historical data and validates the effectiveness of our algorithm.
+The above evidence demonstrates the need for selective reuse of historical data and validates the effectiveness of our algorithm.